codio/tutorial_nodeschool_gitit/README.md

 #Verifying your code
 Once you think you have completed the challenge, enter `git-it` to view the Lesson menu.
 Use your arrow keys to select the appropriate lesson and <enter>.

-Then enter `git-it verify`.
+then enter `git-it verify`.
 The output will be shown in the console window.
 If is passes, you will see something like this

 ![Passed](stuff/passed.png)

 #Which lessons have I successfully completed?
 As you verify and pass each lesson (or by entering `git-it` in the command line at any time), you will be shown in the console the list of all challenges that are already completed.
-You will see the following screen in the Terminal window hat appears.
+You will see the following screen in the Terminal window that appears.
 Completed lessons are clearly marked on the right.

 ![Passed](stuff/completed.png)